Application and Enrollment Policies and Procedures

 - The Sibling Preference Policy is dependent on available space and does not guarantee enrollment for each sibling.

 Children of Employees and School Board Members Preference Policy

-The Academy was created by parents, educators, and community members for their own children and others in the community.
-The Academy believes that having children of Academy employees and Board members at the Academy creates a deeper connection between individual families, school staff, and the community.
-The Academy also recognizes that it is convenient for staff to have their children at their place of employment.
-For this reason, the Academy gives children of Academy employees and Board members preference in the enrollment process.
+The school was created by parents, educators, and community members for their own children and others in the community.
+The school believes that having children of school employees and Board members at the school creates a deeper connection between individual families, school staff, and the community.
+The school also recognizes that it is convenient for staff to have their children at their place of employment.
+For this reason, the school gives children of school employees and Board members preference in the enrollment process.

-- An Academy employee or School Board member’s child is defined as his or her biological, step, or legally adopted or fostered child.
+- A school employee or Board member’s child is defined as his or her biological, step, or legally adopted or fostered child.
 Nieces, nephews, and unrelated children sharing an address with the employee or Board member are not considered his or her children.